 Battle No. 4 The system was not designed for that.
 (Once a programmer)

-The project is already finished, the client is reviewing it and zaz!, they ask you why their system does not allow uploading files in format.
-Nobody knows him, because it is obvious that he needs it, he ever talked about it with… someone at… some time.
+The project is already finished, the client is reviewing it and zaz!, he asks you why his system does not allow uploading files format .nobody knows, because it is obvious that he needs it, he has ever discussed it with... someone at... some time.
 And when he gives you his reasons then it sounds quite logical to you too.
 Of course!

 You go with your team and they answer the classic: The system was not designed for that.

-And although it all sounds logical, if the express requirement was not in the work order or in your project scope delimitation, your team is right, the system is not It was intended for that.
+And although it all sounds logical, if the express requirement was not in the work order or in your delimitation of the project scope, your team is right, the system was not designed for that.

-What I recommend is to keep a log of your lessons learned by type of project so that you can implement them in the following ones and they do not go unnoticed, so you don't have to trip over the same stone.
+What I recommend is to keep a log of your lessons learned by type of project so that you implement them in the following ones and they do not go unnoticed, so you don't have to stumble over the same stone.

 Battle No. 5 Do you speak CLIENT?